As befits a quaint, little state, there are plenty of cute towns in Connecticut.

 But Milford is also known as a beach town.
 Walnut Beach has one of the longest boardwalks in the state, while Silver Sands State Park’s 297 acres are full of dunes and marshes along Long Island Sound.

-Skip past New Haven to get to the next cute town to the east of the city, Branford.
+Skip past New Haven to get to the next entry on the list of cute, small towns in Connecticut to the east of the city, Branford.
+Or pause to explore all the unique attractions in New Haven, Connecticut, before continuing on your tour.

-Branford has the largest piece of the so-far completed Shoreline Greenway Trail, which will eventually follow the Connecticut Shoreline from New Haven to Madison.
+Branford has the largest piece of the so-far completed Shoreline Greenway Trail.
+The trail will eventually follow the Connecticut Shoreline from New Haven to Madison.

-The cutest section of Branford is Stony Creek.
-This tiny beach community has everything in a micro-scale: tiny houses, a tiny community beach (Stony Creek Beach), and even a tiny combination gift shop and market that serves as a local breakfast and deli spot, plus pizzeria in the evening.
+The cutest section of the town of Branford, CT, is Stony Creek.
+This tiny beach community has everything in a micro-scale: tiny houses, a tiny community beach (Stony Creek Beach), and even a tiny combination Connecticut gift shop and market that serves as a local breakfast and deli spot, plus pizzeria in the evening.

 Just to the east of Branford is Guilford, Connecticut.

-One of the oldest towns in Connecticut (but not older than Greenwich), Guilford offers free guided walking tours to learn more about its 375 years of history.
+One of the oldest towns in Connecticut (one year older than Greenwich), Guilford offers free guided walking tours to learn more about its 375 years of history.

-Two waterfront locations to breathe the salty air in this Connecticut beach town are Chaffinch Island and Jacob’s Beach.
+Two waterfront locations to breathe the salty air of Long Island Sound in this Connecticut beach town are:

 The Place Restaurant is one of the more unique dining establishments in Connecticut.
 This seasonal restaurant features tree stump chairs and bright red tables.
 The seafood is cooked over an 18 foot fire pit–plan to have the roasted lobster, if you’re not allergic.